 Miscellaneous GameMaker issues

 - For me, at least, code changes don’t make it into YYC builds.
 P-code builds run fine but YYC builds do not.
 Both Linux and Windows.
-I found no help on this so, dunno, maybe I broke something unique in GM:S — maybe when I renamed my project because GM:S names builds by folder name instead of by the name in project settings!
+I found no help on this so, dunno, maybe I broke something unique in GM:S — maybe when I renamed my project, because GM:S names the build according to folder name instead of the name in project settings!
 Or, maybe, few do YYC builds to ZIP (I doubt ZIP has anything to do with it, however).
 Eventually, I found the YYC build cache and saw that YYC builds never update files in the cache if they already exist.
 Thus, I have to manually clear it out before final build.
 Ugh.

 - My GM:S install had set its temp folder to AppData\Local instead of AppData\Local\Temp, which is stupid.
 Change it and then go clean out all the